Words by Karly Siroky, Columnist

 Once you hit a thermal, the variometer, a noisy little devil designed to indicate sudden changes in air pressure, chirps to life.
 The pilot must bank immediately to stay in the spiral, steeply angling the wingtip toward the Earth, pivoting round an imaginary point drawn by his internal protractor.

-Up and up and up he climbs, till finally the world falls away, the only sound that of the wind whistling through the canopy.
+Up and up and up he climbs, till finally the world falls away, the only sound is that of the wind whistling through the canopy.

 My job growing up was to serve as scribe.
 At the annual competition, glider pilots from across the region would gather to prove their aeronautical prowess.
 Twenty or more aircraft would stage themselves on the tarmac, waiting for a lift.
 One by one, they’d hook up to the line, give the tow plane a thumbs up, and roll aloft.